 Old websites which do not react to the screen size can not be converted without knowledge of website development.
 However if this is not an issue, then an existing or older site lends itself very well to a re-design (although the source code is rendered virtually useless in most cases).
 This is because the data or information within the website is already present and therefore simply needs placing into a new responsive template which may be off the shelf or custom written.
 There might be a few hurdles to overcome during this process, but generally speaking, an old to new site conversion is less work than the creation of a brand new website.

-Whether you are looking for a new development or trying to find out how to get an existing site brought up to speed with modern design and responsive functionality / behaviour, Photon Flux can help.
+Whether you are looking for a new development or trying to find out how to get an existing sites pages brought up to speed with modern design and responsive functionality / behaviour, Photon Flux can help.
 We make websites from the ground up and do all the hard work for you, for conversions - we can take your existing information and use it to create a completely restructured and compliant layout

 Each project is addressed on its individual merit - but if you set aside a budget of between £20 and £50 per page (the more pages we do, the less each costs, then you will be fairly close.
 Also, if we are talking about an existing website, the costs will be lower due to less work being needed on the content gathering.